jsotiro/cypress-das-zap-buprsuite/README.md

 ### OWASP ZAP

 You can use OWASP ZAP in headless mode, as a daemon).
-This can be done either using a local install of ZAP or the official docker file.
+This can be done either using a local install of ZAP or the official docker image.
 The PoC provides  npm scripts for both.
 Once the traffic is proxied we can start an active scan on the proxied traffic with the ZAP API, monitor its progress, retrieve the report , and optionally terminate the ZAP daemon.

-#### Using OWASP ZAP locally
+#### Using OWASP ZAP installed locally

-1. Setup the Proxy ports environment variables
+1. **Setup the Proxy ports environment variables**

 ```bash
 export HTTP_PROXY=http://localhost:8080
 export HTTPS_PROXY=http://localhost:8080
 ```

-2. Start ZAP locally using
+2. **Start ZAP locally using**

 ```bash
 npm run zap-local:start